jeffersonRibeiro/docs/content/en/docs/refguide/modeling/pages/on-click-event.md

 The **Close page** event closes a pop-up window (for pop-up pages) or navigates to the previously visited page (for content pages).

-### 3.10 Delete {#delete}
+### 3.10 Delete object(s) {#delete-objects}

-The **Delete event** deletes an object.
-Its behavior depends on a data container it is placed in.
-When placed in a data view, deletes the connected object; it does not delete objects in a nested data view unless configured through delete behavior.
-When placed in a data grid, template grid, or reference set selector control bar, it deletes the selected object(s).
-When placed inside a list view, it deletes the corresponding list view item.
+When placed in the control bar of a data grid, template grid, or reference set selector it will delete the selected object(s).

+In other situations, the user can select which object(s) to delete.
+It can be any surrounding data container, snippet parameter, page parameter or selections of pluggable widgets (e.g. data grid 2 or gallery widget).

+{{% alert color="info" %}}
+The option to configure which object(s) to delete was introduced in Studio Pro 10.4.0.
+{{% /alert %}}

 This event cannot be used to delete [external objects](/refguide/external-entities/).
 Use a microflow with a [Delete External Object](/refguide/delete-external-object/) activity to delete external objects.